Planning for Pregnancy After Cancer: 3 Ways to Preserve Your Fertility

 Other Family-Building Options

-Those who do not preserve their fertility before cancer treatment do still have other options for expanding their family.
+Those who do not (or cannot) preserve their fertility before cancer treatment do still have other options for expanding their family.

-If they do not ultimately conceive on their own, they may use a donated egg or embryo to become pregnant, or pursue private or public adoption pathways.
+If they do not ultimately conceive on their own, cancer survivors may opt to utilize a donated egg or embryo to become pregnant, or pursue public or private adoption pathways.
 The bottom line is that there are many different options, and help is always available for those who want to grow their families after beating cancer.

 Hope for Future Family Building

-A new cancer diagnosis can evoke feelings of fear and uncertainty about the future.
-This can be particularly difficult for premenopausal women that desire to grow their families.
-Fortunately, women of reproductive age facing a cancer diagnosis have many options to make their dreams of motherhood a reality.
+Understandably, a new cancer diagnosis can evoke overwhelming feelings of fear and uncertainty about the future.
+This can be particularly difficult for premenopausal women that still wish to grow their families.
+The good news?
+Women of reproductive age facing a cancer diagnosis still have many options to make their dreams of motherhood a reality.

-By exploring fertility preservation and planning for any future pregnancies prior to cancer treatment, women can keep their options open and control when (and how) they grow their families.
+By exploring fertility preservation and planning for any future pregnancies prior to cancer treatment, women can keep their options open and retain more control over when (and how) they choose to expand their families.

 Dr. Meyer is board certified in both reproductive endocrinology and obstetrics and gynecology.
 After graduating from the NYU School of Medicine, she completed both her residency and fellowship at New York Presbyterian Hospital - Weill Cornell Medical Center.
 Dr. Meyer joined Illume Fertility's physician team in 2020.